ydubuc/swe-capstone-backend/README.md

 # to send changes to the database
 $ npm run migration:up

-# note: in case automatic migrations don't work (migration:up)
+# note: in case automatic migrations don't work using migration:up
-# manually run the SQL generated in the migrations folder
+# manually run the SQL generated in the migrations folder from your database
 ```

 ## Running the app